Your Free Social Media Management Toolkit

 The secret of social media growth is all about having consistency.
 You need to build a process for measuring and improving.
 Here's how to structure it:

 1) Have a clear and goal-orientated plan for your social media content 2) Find your most engaged audience 3) Keep tabs on your performance every step of the way

 Setting specific goals is a crucial first step for growth.

 Clearly define what you’re looking to achieve; whether it’s a rise in engagement, more followers, or just increased reach.
 Then set out a plan that will help you accomplish these goals.

 Setting realistic goals will drive your social media efforts forward and give you the motivation to keep working towards your overall business goal.

 We’d recommend mapping out your targets for the next 3-6 months.
 Every month, revisit your goals and see how you performed against the targets you laid out for yourself.
 If you can stick to the KPI’s you’ve created then you’ll be able to keep growth consistent, and your efforts focused.

-Social media is a powerful tool for raising brand awareness.
-You’ll be interacting with existing customers (creating brand loyalty), but you’ll also be trying to pique the interest of potential new customers.
+Social media is a powerful tool for getting people to know your brand.
+You’ll be interacting with existing customers (and creating loyalty), but you’ll also be trying to pique the interest of potential new customers.

-Once identified, you can then work on creating content that will really strike a chord.
+Once you know your ideal persona, you can then work on creating content that will really strike a chord.
 It’s one thing to bring attention to your social media channels, but it’s all for nothing unless it’s coming from the right people.